-A pleural effusion is an accumulation of excess fluid in the pleural cavity.
-It is one of the symptoms that can severely affect your quality of life when dealing with mesothelioma.
+A pleural effusion refers to the abnormal accumulation of fluid between tissues that line the outer surface of the lungs and the inside of the rib cage, known as the pleural cavity.
+It can be one cause of shortness of breath, which is a symptom that can severely affect your quality of life when dealing with mesothelioma.

-The pleural cavity is an area between the two layers of the pleura — a thin, protective tissue that lines the outer surface of the lungs and the inside of the rib cage.
-A small amount of fluid fills the pleural cavity to help the lungs glide smoothly in the chest as we breathe in and out.
-When mesothelioma or another condition causes pleural effusion, excess fluid fills the pleural cavity and makes breathing difficult.
+A small amount of fluid normally fills the pleural cavity to help the lungs glide smoothly in the chest as we breathe in and out.
+When mesothelioma or another condition causes pleural effusion, excess fluid fills the pleural cavity and can make breathing more difficult by compressing the lung and limiting its ability to move freely.

 If you don’t seek immediate treatment, pleural fluid may become infected and cause a condition called empyema.
 Excess pleural fluid can also cause a lung to collapse.

 There are additional signs of this condition that aid doctors in diagnosing it.
-Doctors may notice diminished breath sounds on the affected side of the chest, diminished chest movement on the affected side and decreased vocal resonance.
+Doctors may notice diminished breath sounds or chest movement on the affected side of the chest and decreased vocal resonance.
 Some of these symptoms can also indicate pneumonia and other diseases or disorders, so doctors typically order more tests to make an accurate diagnosis.

-Once the doctor determines that there is indeed fluid in the pleural cavity, he or she may collect a sample for evaluation using a technique called thoracentesis.
+Once the doctor determines that there is indeed fluid in the pleural cavity, they may collect a sample for evaluation using a technique called thoracentesis.
 During the procedure, a doctor inserts a thin needle or plastic tube into the space where the fluid is collecting and draws out some or all of the fluid.
 The pleural fluid is then sent to a lab for testing.

-There are several treatment options that doctors use to manage pleural effusion.
-Some aim to remove the fluid to alleviate symptoms, while others prevent future accumulations or treat the cause of the fluid buildup.
+Although pleural effusion causes painful and uncomfortable symptoms, there are several treatment options doctors use to manage the condition.
+Some aim to remove the fluid to alleviate symptoms (palliative), while others prevent future accumulations or treat the cause of the fluid buildup.

 Most patients with asbestos-related pleural effusions receive a thoracentesis, which removes fluid to make breathing easier and relieve pressure on the lungs.
 The procedure is basically the same as the diagnostic thoracentesis doctors use to help make a diagnosis, but as a palliative treatment it aims to completely drain the fluid rather than take a small sample for testing.